-Built in 1914 by Simon Benson, and appropriately named after him, the Benson Bridge is the footbridge that traverses Multnomah Creek between the two cascades of Multnomah Falls.
-Benson helped build the old Columbia highway, and the bridge has served as a distinguishing characteristic of the falls since then.
+Constructed in 1914 by Simon Benson, the Benson Bridge is a footbridge that spans Multnomah Creek between the two cascades of the falls.
+Benson, who aided in the building of the old Columbia highway, named the bridge after himself.
+Since its construction, the bridge has been a notable feature of the area.

 Where to Stay Near Multnomah Falls

-Whether you are just here to hike or see more of the nearby city, the following are some great choices for lodging near Multnomah Falls, up to 13 miles away.
+Whether you are just here to hike or see more of the nearby city, the following are some great choices for lodging nearby, up to 13 miles away.

 Before You Go

 Make sure and check for trail closures before you head out.
-There are many closed trails in the area around Multnomah Falls since the destruction of wildfires.
+There are many closed trails in the area since the destruction of wildfires.
 To keep up with trail closures in the area, see this page which is updated frequently.
 Many trails have been closed for unstable conditions.

 Multnomah Falls is Dog Friendly

-All visitors to Multnomah Falls over the age of 2 will require a ticket unless you are traveling to the falls on a bicycle.
-You may reserve up to 6 tickets daily.
-Keep in mind your ticket reservation does not guarantee you a parking space.
+All visitors to the falls over the age of 2 will require a ticket unless traveling to the area by bicycle.
+Ticket reservations, which allow for up to 6 tickets daily, are required.
+It’s important to note that a ticket reservation does not guarantee a parking spot.

-Due to the increased popularity of Multnomah Falls, the days of a spur-of-the-moment trip to explore this area are over.
+Due to the increased popularity, the days of a spur-of-the-moment trip to explore this area are over.
 As of July 20, 2021, timed tickets are now required for one-hour visits to the popular sight-seeing destination east of Portland.
 Traffic often backs up at the Interstate 84 offramp as motorists circle the lot looking for a rare parking spot to open up.
-Reserve your tickets here.
+Reserve your tickets here

 We hope you enjoyed this article and it helped inspire your next Oregon adventure.
-Hit the link here to read more about amazing things to do in Oregon.
+Hit the link here to read about more waterfall hikes in Oregon.